Qiskit/qiskit/docs/migration_guides/qi_migration.rst

 ===========================================

 The :class:`~qiskit.utils.QuantumInstance` was designed to be an abstraction over transpile/ run.
-It took inspiration from :class:`qiskit.execute_function`, but retained config information that could be set at the algorithm level, to save the user from defining the same parameters for every transpile/execute call.
+It took inspiration from :func:`qiskit.execute_function.execute`, but retained config information that could be set at the algorithm level, to save the user from defining the same parameters for every transpile/execute call.

 The :mod:`qiskit.primitives` share some of these features, but unlike the :class:`~qiskit.utils.QuantumInstance`,